Luis Guzman Joins ‘Shameless’ Cast As Worthy Opponent For Frank [Spoilers]

 Warning: The rest of this article contains spoilers from tonight’s episode.

-As those who are current with Season 9 know, there is a new brand of booze on the market called Hobo Loco and it quickly picked up a reputation for being disgusting.
+As those who are currently updated on Season 9 know, there is a new brand of booze on the market called Hobo Loco and it quickly picked up a reputation for being disgusting.
 What wasn’t surprising was Frank – who has truly astonishing alcoholism skills – wasted no time throwing back tons of this nasty booze claiming it was delicious.

 News recently broke that the company behind Hobo Loco was looking for the hobo-ist of hobos to represent the brand as the spokesperson.
 Frank quickly took an interest in this campaign for the king hobo as he learned they were looking for someone who has no mission in life – which is something he’s always excelled at.

-As Frank makes way to the hobo competition he runs into Mikey (played by Luis Guzman) who turns out to be the only other hobo who showed up to the event that may give Frank a run for his money.
+As Frank makes way to the hobo competition, he runs into Mikey (played by Luis Guzman) who turns out to be the only other hobo who showed up to the event that may give Frank a run for his money.

-The two exchange hobo stories during which Frank reveals that he once won the lottery only to make the mistake of using the winning lottery ticket as a rolling paper instead of cashing it in.
+The two exchange hobo stories, during which Frank reveals that he once won the lottery only to make the mistake of using the winning lottery ticket as a rolling paper instead of cashing it in.

 When Mikey shares equally horrifying hobo stories, the two bond and quickly push the rest of the crowd out of the way.